JonnHenry/MDE/README.md

-# Model-driven Development Environment
+# Model-driven engineering (MDE)
 ![Model-driven Development Environment](./assets/image.jpg)

-It's a short example of Model-driven Development Environment.
+It's a short example of Model-driven engineering (MDE).
 This example was created in the class of advanced web application development and The objective of this example is create a simple web page with basic structure.

 The structure of this project:
 + PrograWeb